AristaFederal/Newsletter/docs/index.md

 In this month’s edition, we invite you to explore the latest Arista technology updates, including a must-read blog post on AI networking.
 The evolution of AI interconnects is clearly trending toward open, Ethernet-based architectures.
 Learn more in our latest blog, “Powering All Ethernet AI Networking,” authored by Vijay Vusirikala and John Peach.

+We welcome your feedback on the newsletter.
+If you have any ideas on what you want to see, please reach out to fed@aristafederal.com.

+---

 ## **Arista Blog**

 <a href="https://blogs.arista.com/blog/powering-all-ethernet-ai-networking">